Ten Tips to Know When Preparing Venison

 Kitchen tools will either make your job of preparing venison a nightmare or a wonderful and enjoyable experience.
 You will need a very sharp knife that holds its edge and will not rust as well as a honing steel.
 An eight inch chef’s knife will allow you to cut venison and chop vegetables as well as perform just about any task needing a knife.
 If you have room in your budget, a serrated knife will perform well for cutting breads.

 A cast iron skillet and a Dutch oven are the most essential tools for cooking venison at its best, and they can be found at very reasonable prices.
 The cast iron will evenly heat the venison, causing a beautiful caramelization when browning your meat.
-The Dutch oven will hold heat well, and both the skillet and the Dutch oven can be used over direct heat and stand up to very high oven temperatures.
+A Dutch oven also will hold heat well.
+Both the skillet and the Dutch oven can be used over direct heat.
+Moreover, both can stand up to very high oven temperatures.
 These two kitchen essentials are incredibly versatile; you can make anything from stuffed loin, stews, and soups to breads and pies.

 A few helpful things that will finish off your minimal kitchen needs for preparing venison are a meat mallet, mortar and pestle, and twine.
-When pounding out venison, no matter the cut, a meat mallet will tear the fibers and connective tissue, immediately producing tender meat.
-At this point, the meat can be fried, or stuffed and trussed.
-A complete meal can be made by chopping herbs and vegetables and placing them on the pounded venison, then trussing and browning the loin in a cast iron skillet and finishing it off in the oven.
+When pounding out venison, no matter the cut, a meat mallet will tear the fibers and connective tissue.
+This immediately produces tender meat.
+At this point, you can fry, stuff, or truss the meat.
+You can make it a complete meal by chopping herbs and vegetables and placing them on the pounded venison.
+Truss and brown the loin in a cast iron skillet and then finish it off in the oven.

-There are many more kitchen utensils that can be used, but these are the ones that I use on a regular basis!
+There are many more helpful kitchen utensils, but these are the ones that I use on a regular basis!

 Cooking should be fun.
-I believe people eat out more often than not because they do not think that the food from home is as good as that eaten out.
+I believe people eat out more often than not because they don’t believe homecooked food can be as good.
 With just a little understanding of the ingredients you are using, the sky is the limit.
 Using your instincts and taking a few risks will prove to your advantage in the kitchen.
-You will be amazed at the creations that you bring to the table.
-Your tastebuds and your family will thank you.
+The creations that you bring to the table will amaze you.
+Your taste buds and your family will thank you.
 Happy hunting, happy cooking, and happy eating!

 For simple, incredible recipes using wild game and fresh vegetables, check out my books and DVD.